Touristique

 Compliance with standards

 Make sure that the gîte complies with current health and safety standards.
 This includes fire regulations, accessibility for people with reduced mobility, and health regulations.
-Compliance with safety regulations is essential to avoid any permits or contracts that are not in line with current legislation.
-Establishments of this type must also be registered under a certain tax regime to benefit from specific advantages.
+Compliance with safety regulations is essential to avoid any contracts that are not in line with current legislation.

 Profitability potential